jyoungblood/pocketdocs/README.md

 HTML template for a single-page docs site.
 Incorporates bolt.css and code blocks w/ highlight.js just a single html file

+  it's just html, so the sky's the limit on what you COULD do, this just gives you a nice starting point to have something nice without any effort (just as easy as writing a readme)

 simple static thing you can dev locally, push to gh pages
 * for making ~beautiful~ single-page docs sites